hugoShaka/ansible-mailserver/README.md

-# ISPmail Ansible Playbook #
+# Mailserver Ansible Playbook

 This repository contains a playbook and roles that you can use to set up your own Debian-based mail server.
 Behind the scenes, it makes use of postfix, dovecot, postgresql.

 This is a modified version of the original repo:
 (https://git.workaround.org/chaas/ansible-ispmail-jessie/)